D17AN/LibraryX/README.md

 A book rental application
 ## Informations:
 - It's used the simple feature-driven development.
 - The program provides a menu-driven console-based user interface and graphical user interface.
-The app is started by running main.py.
+The app is started by running main.py, either by running the executable.
 - Implementation employs layered architecture and classes.
 - The repositories have 20 procedurally generated items at startup.
 - Provides specification and tests for all non-UI classes and methods(PyUnit test cases).